NathanGillispie/Courses-Spring2023/README.md

-# Courses-Fall2022
+# Courses-Spring2023
-Work and description of assignments for my sixth semester at WKU
+Work and description of assignments for my eighth semester at WKU

 ## Motivation